labilezhu/istio-insider-en/docs/source/ch2-envoy/arch/flow-control/flow-control.md

 ## HTTP2 Flow Control Implementation
-Because the various Buffers in the HTTP/2 technology stack are quite cumbersome, each segment of the path from Buffer exceeding the `Watermark` limit to pausing data from the data source is described in a separate Envoy document.
+Because the various buffers in the HTTP/2 stack are fairly complicated, each path from a buffer going over the watermark limit to disabling data from the data source is documented separately.

 ```{note}
 Readers who don't know much about Envoy's http-connection-manager and http filter chain are advised to read the following section of this book: {doc}`/ch2-envoy/arch/http/http-connection-manager/http-connection-manager` section.
 The following assumes that the reader already knows this.
 ```

 ### HTTP2 flow control general flow